-MA students in the Department of Asian Languages and Literature must adhere to (1) the University of Washington's Graduate School regulations, (2) the Department of Asian Languages and Literature policies and procedures, and (3) all program specific regulations.
+MA students in the Department of Asian Languages and Literature must adhere to (1) the University of Washington's Graduate School policies, (2) the Department of Asian Languages and Literature policies and procedures, and (3) all program specific regulations.

 The information below is meant only as a reference.
 Final authority in all cases remains with the official regulations.